Norton Password Manager from Norton Security suite is a web-based tool that is perfect for basic password management.

 I tested it on all my social media accounts, and the performance was smooth as silk.
 As soon as I opened a website, a pop-up box appeared suggesting the accounts related to that site.
 Something like this:

 Now, all you’re required to do is, click on the login suggestions and hit ‘Login’.
-Of course, it doesn’t fill the details automatically like Chrome Password or other such programs, but the precision is 100%.
+Of course, it doesn’t fill the details automatically like the iCloud Keychain or other such programs, but the precision is 100%.

 The security system points out all your weak, duplicate, and outdated passwords.
 And also rates the health of your vault using an overall score.